s-3ntinel/writeups/ctf/ImaginaryCTF_2021/crypto/flip_flops/README.md

 Block2: `fimmeflag` + padding

-By manipulating the first byte in the first block of ciphertext, we will subsequently manipulate the first byte of the second block.
+By manipulating the first byte in the first block of ciphertext, we will subsequently manipulate the first byte of the second plaintext block.
 We have to change `f` to a `g` to produce a string `gimmeflag`.

 `f`: 01100110